thanpolas/grunt-closure-tools/README.md

     compiler_options: {
       /**
        * Go wild here...
-       * any key will be used as an option for the compiler
+       * any key will be used as a directive for the compiler
        * value can be a string or an array
        * If no value is required use null
        */